 In the early 1990s, when I first arrived at Augustana, we adopted the motto ducere et servire: to lead and to serve.
-It has been the foundation for the service I have performed over the last 23 years as a faculty member of Augustana.
+It has been the foundation for the service I have performed for over 20 years as a faculty member of Augustana.
 I do enjoy solving logistical problems, but I do not enjoy being the centre of attention.
 My difficulty in serving in leadership positions is that I find it difficult to ask someone else to carry out a task when I know everyone at the university is overworked.
 I only feel that I have the moral authority to make service requests when I know that I am part of the same working team.
 I only know how to lead by example.
 I do not know how to lead by making demands of others.
 Thus, ducere et servire well describes my service to Augustana and the University; to serve is to lead – by leading, I serve the needs of others.

 Other notable accomplishments during my tenure as Chair of Science include:

 - Facilitating redevelopment of poor lab space in the Augustana Classroom Building (C015 and C020) into a museum, research lab, and flexible teaching lab.
-The redevelopment of the research lab was completed by my successor, Dr. Jonathan Mohr.

 - Hiring and developing teaching skills of sessional faculty, many of whom used that experience to find permanent positions elsewhere.